The Unusual History of Fred Davis

 Over the years, SPI’s corporate client list has included Chesapeake Energy, the National Association of Manufacturers, ARCO, Doral Hotels, Loews Corporation, the Vail Athletic Club, Heston Oil, COX Communications, B.U.M.
 Equipment, Giorgio Beverly Hills, Qorval LLC, the National Cable & Telecommunications Association, Insight Communications, Digitech Systems, Aladdin Bail Bonds, Goodyear Farm Tires, Alton Healthcare, Titan International, PhRMA, Flying Tigers, Kirkland & Ellis and Health-Mor Industries.

 Davis lives in Hollywood and Santa Barbara, CA. He served two years as chairman of the Southern California board of Junior Achievement Worldwide and is a former member of their national board of directors.
-He serves on the national advisory board of the Dream Foundation.
+He served on the national advisory board of the Dream Foundation.